cmanv/tkstatus/README.md

 The script uses some icons from the __remixicon__ unicode font to be displayed next to some devices names.
 Theses need to be adjusted if you're using a different unicode font.

-## TCP Socket
+## Unix domain socket

-The statusbar is listening to the tcp socket 9995 on localhost.
+The statusbar is listening to a UNIX domain socket.
 It is able to receive messages from applications for various status changes instead of polling for them.
 For example a window manager can send messages for active window change, desktop change etc..
 The theme can also be toggled in this way.
 This mechanism helps keeping the CPU usage at a very low level.